renatoathaydes/wasmin/README.md

 ## The language

-Wasmin is designed to be very simple, built from just a few very generic syntactic forms, and fast to parse and compile, like WASM itself!
-It should run as fast as hand-written WASM programs on any platform supported by WASM.
+Wasmin is designed to be simple, built from very few generic syntactic forms, and therefore fast to parse and compile, like WASM itself!

-It is able to leverage almost everything available in WASM, except unbounded mutability, because that would make Wasmin programs too difficult to reason about (but is necessary in a low-level virtual machine as WASM).
+It attempts to minimize punctuation to be as syntactically light as possible without losing readability.

+Because it only contains primitives that can be mapped easily to WASM, it should run as fast as hand-written WASM programs on any platform.

 Wasmin is statically typed, non-garbage-collected
 (but requires no memory management thanks to [linear types](http://home.pipeline.com/~hbaker1/ForthStack.html),